Kasheesh logo

 Kasheesh's core offering is a digital Kasheesh Card that functions as a combination of multiple linked cards.
 Users link their preferred credit and debit cards to their account, then at checkout (online or in-store via Mastercard acceptance), they specify how much to charge each card.
 The transaction is processed through a single Kasheesh Card number, but the split is executed behind the scenes across the user's linked accounts.
 The platform charges a 2% service fee on transactions but returns 1-1.5% in rewards, creating a net cost of roughly 0.5-1% per transaction.

 Kasheesh distinguishes itself by positioning explicitly as not a BNPL product—it doesn't create new debt or installment obligations.
 Instead, it optimizes existing credit availability and cash flow.
 This approach appeals to users who want to maximize credit card rewards across multiple cards with different limits, spread payments across accounts to avoid surpassing individual card limits, manage cash flow by timing charges across cards with different due dates, and avoid late fees by splitting large bills or rent payments.
-The service requires only basic identity verification with no credit check and no sign-up fee.
+The service requires only basic identity verification with eligibility claim to verify and no sign-up fee.

 However, the service has meaningful limitations.
 The 2% fee, even with rewards rebates, adds friction to every transaction and may not be economical for small purchases.
 The platform's actual regulatory structure—banking services provided by Bangor Savings Bank—means it operates within existing payment rails rather than offering fundamentally new financing.
 For users with limited card access or poor cash flow fundamentals, splitting payments across existing cards offers only tactical relief, not structural financial improvement.
 The company's success depends on user discipline; the tool enables better financial management but doesn't prevent overspending.